trapoom555/trapoom555-blog/content/drafts/Flamingo.md

     - Can handle with arbitrarily interleaved sequence of text and image
     - Seamlessly ingest images or videos as input

-- Flamingo was trained on a large-scale web copra (*without data annotation*) because of its arbitrarily interleaved flexibility
+- Flamingo was trained on a large-scale web corpora (*without data annotation*) because of its arbitrarily interleaved flexibility
 - Flamingo produce free-form text as an output
 - It outperform fine-tuning model by just few-shot learning on 6 tasks out of 16 tasks and outperform *all* zero-shot or few-shot methods in 16 benchmarks